-Sukanto Tanoto started his business more than 40 years ago supplying engine parts to oil companies.
-Today, RGE with its headquarters in Singapore, has developed into a global group with assets more than US$15 billion and employing more than 50,000 people.
+Sukanto Tanoto started his business more than 50 years ago supplying engine parts to oil companies.
+Today, RGE with its headquarters in Singapore, has developed into a global group with assets more than US$18 billion and employing more than 60,000 people.
 Its products reach Indonesia, China, Brazil, Malaysia, and the Philippines, and its sales network covers the four continents.
-Among them, its businesses operate in the following four areas: pulp and paper industry (APRIL - Asia Pacific Resources International Holding Ltd. and Asia Symbol), palm oil industry (Asian Agri and Apical), specialty cellulose fibre (Sateri), and energy development (Pacific Oil & Gas).
+Among them, its businesses operate in the following five areas: pulp and paper (APRIL - Asia Pacific Resources International Holding Ltd and Asia Symbol), palm oil (Asian Agri and Apical), specialty cellulose (Bracell), viscose fibre (Sateri), and energy (Pacific Oil & Gas).
 The core competencies include growing and harvesting trees, energy resource development, and transforming basic resources and raw materials into a variety of products that are sold in key markets worldwide.

-Mr. Tanoto embraces a 4Cs business approach: operating in a manner that is good for the community, good for the country, good for the climate and good for the company, as he strongly believes that a company can only be successful if it is a responsible corporate citizen.
+Mr. Tanoto embraces a 5Cs business approach: operating in a manner that is good for the community, good for the country, good for the climate, good for the customer and good for the company, as he strongly believes that a company can only be successful if it is a responsible corporate citizen.
 Each business group under RGE incorporates the concept of "corporate social responsibility" (CSR) into their respective operations and management, taking responsible measures in respect to environmental and community development to fulfill the social responsibilities of a corporation.
 CSR programs include partnerships with local villagers, providing them with farming skills, vocational training and economic assistance.
 While offering work opportunities, the programs also encourage them to start their own businesses, significantly improving the standard of living in the surrounding villages.

 Mr. Tanoto strongly believes that there is no end to learning and knowledge is limitless.
 Armed with this strong intellectual curiosity, Mr. Tanoto has continued his own education by undertaking management courses at leading business schools, such as INSEAD, Harvard and Wharton.
 In addition, he is also committed to providing educational opportunities to future generations, in particular in the rural communities, to develop their talents and reach their full potential.